somestranger/ELK-stack-deployment-py/README.md

 --Redesign the script to improve performance and proficency using threading.-- Redesign to use ansible.
 This should fix the latency problem with out building my own solution.
 Design ability to pivot from Kibana interface to PCAP.
+Utilization of the new Elastic stack to include introduction of the X-pack plugins.